This post contains affiliate links. Please see our disclosure policy.

 1. Feed your starter to ensure that it has the most active yeast colony.
 Ideally it should be at peak.

 3. Leave the starter soaked paper in a warm place with good air circulation to dry thoroughly.
 Be careful not to leave it somewhere that it could get blown off the table as wet starter is not fun to clean up!
+Plan to leave it for at least 4 – 6 hours.

-How To Store Dehydrated Sourdough Starter
+How To Store Dried Sourdough Starter

 Whether you store your dried sourdough starter as shards or as a powder or granules is up to you.
+There’s no real “right way” here, it’s just personal preference.
+When stored correctly, it will last indefinitely!

 If you are going to granulate your dried sourdough starter, make sure that your blender or food processor (or Thermomix) is completely dry.
 You do not want to introduce any moisture to your now dehydrated starter.